-According to the New York Times, designers and contractors are seeing demand for better ventilation and air quality, along with features like mudrooms to create a middle ground between the outside world and the home’s interior.
-These spaces are also convenient given the increasing popularity of home delivery of goods and services, providing a place to process packages while keeping the home cleaner.
+Homeowners want better ventilation and air quality, along with features like mudrooms to create a middle ground between the outside world and the home’s interior.
+These spaces provide a place to deposit packages and help keep dirt and germs from entering the home as home delivery of goods and services remains popular.

 With more time at home comes the desire for smarter homes to facilitate everything from greener living to added amenities.
-Smart home integration in the kitchen is popular with newly motivated bakers looking to perfect their bread recipe, as well as harried parents doling out a quick snack during virtual preschool breaks.
+Smart home integration in the kitchen is popular with newly motivated bakers looking to perfect their bread recipe, as well as harried parents doling out a quick snack before busy after-school activities.
 Proper installation and a fully integrated suite of services can add value to the home, both now and in the future when it’s time to sell.

 Security and privacy

-According to Contractor magazine, the demand for smart-home integrated security and monitoring was already on pace for 27 percent growth between 2017–2021.
-In addition, according to referral rate data supplied by Houzz, interest in fence installation and repair is up 166 percent.
+Home security continues to be an important feature for consumers.
+Twenty-nine percent of US consumers are interested in having a home security system, according to Consumer Reports.
 The increasing demand for security upgrades is motivated by a variety of factors, including more time at home and a greater need to supervise children while working.

 Expanded outdoor spaces